-experimen ts (CE), or Multi- Choice Experimen ts (MCE) resource or use options, each defined by various attributes set at different levels (including price), and asks respondents to select which although CE contrasts several different scenarios.
-An appropriate set months / High naire design and interviewi ng and econome tric analysis values. + Provides theoretically more accurate values for marginal changes (e.g. values per % The results are subject to numerous different biases from respondents. - Can be mentally challenging for respondents to truly weigh up the alternative choices given to them in the time available. a form of CE).
-This has been included as an example of an innovative approach Participants asked to place value on outcomes by comparing preferences, or by comparing Relative values that people place on goods or services or preferences to outcomes.
-Demographic and biographical information. naire design, interviewi ng useful for defining outcomes, and recognizing subgroups of stakeholders.
-Order of magnitude The results are subject to numerous different biases from respondents.
-Preferences need to align with market costs where more than one outcome is being valued for service design purposes. game (as a form of CE) participants naire design and interviewi ng use and non- use values. - The results are subject to numerous different biases from respondents. transfer transferring value estimates from existing economic valuation studies to the study site similar studies elsewhere.
-Data on key variables from etric analysis, possibly meta- is a similarity between that which is being valued.
-The results may not be relevant to the stakeholder group for which the value is being calculated.
-Existing valuation studies may be more robust and numerous for some services than for others.
+experimen ts (CE), or Multi- Choice Experimen ts (MCE) resource or use options, each defined by various attributes set at different levels (including price), and asks although CE contrasts several different scenarios.
+An appropriate set months / High naire design and interviewi ng and econome tric analysis values. + Provides theoretically more accurate values for marginal changes (e.g. subject to numerous different biases from respondents Can be mentally challenging for respondents to truly weigh up the alternative choices given to them in the a form of CE).
+This has been included as an example of an innovative approach Participants asked to place value on outcomes by comparing Relative values that people place on goods or services or preferences to outcomes.
+Demographic and biographical information.
+Days / Low naire design, interviewi ng useful for defining outcomes, and recognizing subgroups of stakeholders.
+Order of magnitude - The results are subject to numerous different biases from respondents Preferences need to align with market costs where more than one outcome is being valued for service design purposes. game (as a form of CE) participants naire design and interviewi ng values. - The results are subject to numerous different biases from respondents. transfer existing economic valuation studies to the study site similar studies elsewhere.
+Data on key variables from - etric analysis, possibly meta- is a similarity between that which is being valued. - The results may not be relevant to the stakeholder group for which the value is being calculated Existing valuation studies may be more robust and numerous for some services than for others.